zhouchenlin2096/Spikingformer/README.md

 # Spikingformer: Spike-driven Residual Learning for Transformer-based Spiking Neural Network, [Arxiv 2023](https://arxiv.org/abs/2304.11954)
 Spikingformer is a pure event-driven transformer-based spiking neural network (**75.85% top-1** accuracy on ImageNet-1K, **+ 1.04%** and **significantly reduces energy consumption by 57.34%** compared with Spikformer).
-To our best knowledge, this is the first time that **a pure event-driven transformer-based SNN** has been developed in in 2023/04.
+To our best knowledge, this is the first time that **a pure event-driven transformer-based SNN** has been developed in 2023/04.

-**Note！！！** Welcome to try **the latest improved version** of Spikingformer : [Spikingformer-CML](https://github.com/zhouchenlin2096/Spikingformer-CML), which achieves the state-of-the-art performance on several datasets (eg. **78.46 % top-1** on ImageNet-1K) in directly trained SNNs .

 <p align="center">